French submarine Souffleur (1924)

 The French submarine Souffleur was a Requin-class submarine built for the French Navy in the mid-1920s.
 Laid down in October 1922, it was launched two years later and commissioned in August 1926.
-Souffleur was torpedoed and sunk on 25 June 1941 off Beyrut, Lebanon in position 33°49′N 35°26′E by the British submarine HMS Parthian.
+Souffleur was torpedoed and sunk on 25 June 1941 in the Mediterranean Sea off Beirut, Lebanon in position 33°49′N 35°26′E by the British submarine HMS Parthian.